 The Pioneer Valley.
 The Berkshires.
 Dublin.

-Our Winter Residency will be held January 8-13, 2018 at the Irish Writers Centre in Dublin.
+Our Summer Residency will be held July 8-13, 2018 on the Western New England University campus.

 Summer residencies are held on campus; winter residencies will alternate between the Berkshires and Dublin.